LDAWG-a11y/a11yWebApp/src/AAA/index.md

 ### In return for signing up to the pledges you will:

 1. Take a positive and meaningful step to provide a more inclusive learning environment for all your students with better outcomes for individuals and your college as a whole
-2. Be listed on [our “Supporters” page](/aaa/supporters/) and have the option to share any good practice that you are already doing
+2. Be listed as a supporter, below and have the option to share any good practice that you are already doing
 3. Show your commitment to improving accessibility through the use of our supporters’ logo

 If you are interested about learning more on how to do this or register your interest please contact us at [accessforallcampaign@gmail.com](mailto:accessforallcampaign@gmail.com).